nhsx/au-data-engineering/docs/source/adfpipelines.rst

 Description
 -----------

-Pipeline to ingest raw data in a time-stamped folder to Azure Datalake blob storage from a SQL database.
+Pipeline to ingest raw data to Azure Datalake blob storage from a SQL database.

  1. Looks up the JSON configuration file for this pipeline
  2. Source: